WHAT DETAILS ARE REQUIRED TO PERFORM THE IRNR?

 PROPERTY FOR RENT

-The calculation of the tax base is made by deducting the following deductible expenses from the total income:
+The tax base is calculated by deducting eligible expenses from rental income, such as:

 • Home insurance.

-• The Garbage Tax (if it has not already been included in the community expenses)
+• Garbage tax (if not included in community fees).

 REAL ESTATE RESERVED TO OWN USE